Richmond, Sagadahoc County cruisers seriously damaged during welfare check

 “As soon as Grizkewitsch pulled in, [Scott] backed up and pushed [the Richmond] cruiser 10 to 15 feet,” Donnell said.
 “Then he drove forward and backed up again.”

-Each collision with the Richmond cruiser pushed the cruiser into the Sagadahoc County cruiser, Donnell said, causing “a lot” of damage to both.
+Each collision with the Richmond cruiser pushed the vehicle into the Sagadahoc County cruiser, Donnell said, causing “a lot” of damage to both.

 No one was injured, but Scott was taken to an undisclosed hospital and will be transferred to Two Bridges Regional Jail.
 He faces two charges of reckless conduct with a dangerous weapon and two charges of aggravated criminal mischief.